 Narrated by Donald A. Garnett

 Lou Montgomery: A Legacy Restored explores the racial climate of the times when in 1937, Lou Montgomery became the first black football player at Boston College.
 A major contributor to the building of BC’s “Team of Destiny,” Mr. Montgomery was left on the sidelines due to the racial prejudice of the Jim Crow era, and over time, Lou Montgomery and his contributions were forgotten, as were his sacrifices.
+The film was screened at Boston College in April 2016 and was part of the Reconnect II, AHANA Alumni Weekend at Boston College in July 2016.
+The film was also selected for screening at the Roxbury International Film Festival in 2017.

 This compact documentary touches all the bases, presenting an